ThamKienYang/UECM3033_assign3/report.md

 Is the system of ODE sensitive to initial condition?
 Explain.

-The system of ODE is considered sensitive to initial condition.
-As seen in the four graph above, the graph become a bit different as the initial condition changed from 0.1 to 0.11.
+The system of ODE is considered not sensitive to initial condition.
+As seen in the four graph above, the graph become just a bit different compared to the initial condition changed from 0.1 to 0.11.

 -----------------------------------

-<sup>last modified: 16/04/2016</sup>
+<sup>last modified: 17/04/2016</sup>